header-bg.png

 three mushrooms, one on branch

 Recording nature poses many ethical questions.
-Can nature be heard, beyond what we listen?
+Can nature be heard, beyond what we can listen?
 How can we engage in a radical listening of the natural world?

 floating mushroom